 Danielle Lawrence is a San Francisco-based artist whose work merges unconventional materials, painted imagery and 3-dimensional form to renegotiate painting’s traditional anatomy and definition.
 Her practice addresses the conceptual nature of hybridity and contradiction by scrambling long-standing divisions and arguments between painting and sculpture, abstraction and representation and craft and fine art.
 Reworking painting’s physicality creates a fluid approach to its historical form, surface and materiality opening up sites of potential to explore sexuality, gender and class.

-Lawrence was recently awarded a fully funded artist in residence at the Sam & Adele Golden Foundation for the Arts in New Berlin, NY (2019) and most recently wrote an article on the Vija Celmin’s retrospective entitled Artifacts of Presence: A Common Ungrounding for the San Francisco Museum of Modern Art.
+This past summer Lawrence was awarded a fully funded artist in residence at the Sam & Adele Golden Foundation for the Arts in New Berlin, NY (2019) and most recently, wrote an article on the Vija Celmin’s retrospective entitled Artifacts of Presence: A Common Ungrounding for the San Francisco Museum of Modern Art.
 She is currently an Adjunct Faculty member in the Painting Department at the San Francisco Art Institute.

 Read on to see how the work began....

 There are wonderful contrasts to Danielle Lawrence’s work.
 She’s an avowed formalist with an eye to the street.
 Her works are lustrous and abject, smooth and sharp, blunt and sophisticated.
 While painting is clearly her passion, she makes promiscuous use of other media: sculpture, drawing, photography and video.
 The visual energy and brainpower is palpable in her work and in the way she discusses it.
 What follows is a Sunday conversation we had in her Haight Street apartment, in a city currently full of its own contradictions.
 We talked about life, art, DayGlo, and rock and roll. —GH